junxit/us-congress-code/title-20/chapter-28/sec-1087bb.md

 ### Effective Date of 1998 Amendment

 Pub.
 L. 105–244, title IV, § 462(a)(3), Oct.
 7, 1998, 112 Stat.
-1721, provided that: “The amendments made by this subsection [amending this section] shall apply with respect to allocations of amounts appropriated pursuant to section 461(b) [20 U.S.C.
+1721, provided that: “The amendments made by this subsection [amending this section] shall apply with respect to allocations of amounts appropriated pursuant to section 461(b) [former 20 U.S.C.
 1087aa(b)] for fiscal year 2000 or any succeeding fiscal year.”
 Amendment by section 462(b)–(e) of Pub.
 L. 105–244 effective Oct.
 1, 1998, except as otherwise provided in Pub.
 L. 105–244, see section 3 of Pub.
 L. 105–244, set out as a note under section 1001 of this title.

 ### Effective Date of 1993 Amendment